walteh/gotmpls/pkg/lsp/protocol/generator/README.copy.md

 above, to the types that are unnamed in the specification, and constructs Go equivalents as required.
 (Most of this code is in typenames.go.)

-There are four output files. tsclient.go and tsserver.go contain the definition and implementation of the `protocol.Client` and `protocol.Server` types and the code that dispatches on the Method of the Request or Notification. tsjson.go contains the custom marshaling and unmarshaling code.
+There are four output files. tsclient.gen.go and tsserver.gen.go contain the definition and implementation of the `protocol.Client` and `protocol.Server` types and the code that dispatches on the Method of the Request or Notification. tsjson.gen.go contains the custom marshaling and unmarshaling code.
-And tsprotocol.go contains the type and const definitions.
+And tsprotocol.gen.go contains the type and const definitions.

 ### Accommodating gopls